tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 13. Student Do: Composing Masterpieces (10 min)

-Students will complete an activity where they use the information learned in the instructor demo to customize their hvPlots.
-Students will use a range of options to customize the color, labels, and axis alignments.
+In this activity, students will use information they learned in the instructor demo to customize hvPlots, using a range of options to customize the color, labels, and axis alignments.

-Circulate through the room while students are completing the activity.
-Look to identify a student who completes the activity first or who seems to be helping peers.
-Ask this student if they'd like to volunteer to do a dry walkthrough activity session.
+Circulate through the room while students work.
+If there is a student who completes the activity first or seems to be helping peers, ask if they'd like to volunteer to do a dry walkthrough for the review activity.

-Encourage other students who finish early to help their classmates with one-on-one troubleshooting.
+Encourage any students who finish early to help their classmates with one-on-one troubleshooting.

 Data for this activity was acquired from [catalog.data.gov](https://catalog.data.gov/dataset/usda-rural-development-single-family-section-502-direct-active-loans-by-congressional-dist).